GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/05.301-400/08.371-380/06.Hark!-Hark,-My-Soul!/docs.md

 4.
 In weakness and in want we call
-On Thee, for whom the heav’ns are small;
+On Thee, for whom the heav'ns are small;
-Thy glory is Thy children’s good,
+Thy glory is Thy children's good,
 Thy joy Thy tender Fatherhood.

 5.